jpm6/market-models/README.md

 # 4133 Project
-An SVM Classifier trained on S&P 500 financial data.
+Optimizing an SVM to classify attributes of S&P 500 securities.

 ### HTTPS Clone
 ```